moAtari/ECE3760/README.md

 # ECE3760

-The purpose of this repo is to help me keep track on the project.
+The purpose of this repo is to help us keep track on the project.

-## Contributors
+## Team Members
 - Mohammad Atari
 - Antony Zaky
 - Corben Kolaski